-- Another option to try if you are experiencing problems viewing a course is to try a different browser.
-If you are using Internet Explorer, try switching to Firefox or vice versa.
+- An option to try if you are experiencing problems viewing a course is to try a different browser.
+If you are using Safari, try switching to Firefox or vice versa.
 You should also try a different computer if possible.
 Security software such as Norton Anti Virus or Internet Protection Suite or McAfee products can prevent the video from being displayed.

 - Firewall settings on your internet connection could be the culprit as well.
 You may need to get your IT staff involved in trying to resolve the issue.

 - If you get a media server not available message or media server error message.

 - Make sure that if using a proxy server that there is an exception for the Mediasite server.
 You should also try the steps listed in the section above this.

 What happens if my system crashes while I am taking a class?